rayruchira/rayruchira/README.md

 I'm a third year undergraduate studying Computer Science.
 I am an ML research enthusiast.
 My pronouns are: She/Her 🌈
 <p></p>

-- Currently, I have been working on supervised image classification.
+- Currently, I have been working on supervised Mathematical Expression recognition and classification.

-- As a Samsung PRISM Researcher, I have worked on audio antispoofing and speaker verification.
+- As a Samsung PRISM Researcher, I have worked on audio antispoofing and speaker verification ([poster](https://drive.google.com/file/d/13x_OoOvHbLmSTJ_slZlf4EDBT7_KH9zy/view?usp=sharing)).
 At NIT Rourkela, I have also worked on recommendation systems ([poster](https://www.m2lschool.org/posters#h.wt8jaw6u2oqg)).

 - I’m also working on implementing ML papers such as [UNET with TGS](https://github.com/rayruchira/UNET-segmentation-pytorch-TGS) or [Style Transfer](https://github.com/rayruchira/Neural-Style-Transfer)